Shigeki Tanaka Nakiri 165 SG2 Damascus IronwoodTanaka Knives

 As is standard with the Ironwood and R2 series the knife comes in a wooden gift box, lined with red fabric and secured with a cardboard sheath and bubble wrap.
 The packaging is hardly of interest though.
 The real prize awaits within.

 Fit and finish is as you would expect on this Tanaka Ironwood Nakiri.
-The spine and choil (heal) are rounded off nicely and you really won’t find any rough or uncomfortable edges on this blade.
+The spine and choil (heel) are rounded off nicely and you really won’t find any rough or uncomfortable edges on this blade.
 The balance point is directly over the choil, making it feel light weight, nimble and comfortable.

 Tanka is really a master of the forge and it shows in the quality of his cladding.
 The shinogi (cladding line) is 6mm away from the blade edge and consistently distributed from choil to kissaki (tip).